camriera/SlackbotArcher/README.md

 ![Archer Profile Pic](archer_head.png)

-The Slackbot Archer comes equipped with his famous DANGER ZONE diatribe when someone joins a channel or group.
+SlackbotArcher comes equipped with the famous DANGER ZONE diatribe triggered when someone joins a channel or group.
 He also does phrasing, and "Can't or Won't?".
 Mention his name and see what he does!

 ![SlackbotArcher in action](slackbot-archer-in-action.png)